MicrosoftDocs/fabric-docs/docs/real-time-analytics/create-kusto-query-set.md

 ---
-title: Query data in a KQL queryset
+title: Create a KQL queryset
-description: Learn how to use the KQL queryset to query the data in your KQL database in Real-Time Analytics. ms.reviewer: tzgitlin
+description: Learn how to create a KQL queryset to query the data in your KQL database in Real-Time Analytics. ms.reviewer: tzgitlin
 author: YaelSchuster
 ms.author: yaschust